nhernandezdlm/nhdlm_cml_demo/code/README.md

 ### 6 Deploy Application

 The next step is to deploy the Flask application.
-The **[Applications](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications.html)** feature is still quite new for CML.
-For this project it is used to deploy a web based application that interacts with the underlying model created in the previous step.
+The **[Applications](https://docs.cloudera.com/machine-learning/cloud/applications/topics/ml-applications.html)** For this project it is used to deploy a web based application that interacts with the underlying model created in the previous step.

 **Note:** In the deployed model from Step 5, go to **Model > Settings** and make a note (i.e. copy) the "Access Key".
 It will look something like this (ie. mukd9sit7tacnfq2phhn3whc4unq1f38)